lejard-h/chopper/getting-started.md

   final chopper = ChopperClient(
       baseUrl: "http://my-server:8000",
       services: [
-        // inject the generated service
+        // Create and pass an instance of the generated service to the client TodosListService.create()
-        TodosListService.create()
       ],
     );

-  /// retrieve your service
-  final todosService = chopper.getService<TodosListService>();
+  /// Get a reference to the client-bound service instance... final todosService = chopper.getService<TodosListService>();
-  /// or create a new one
-  final todosService = TodosListService.create(chopper);
+  /// ... or create a new instance by explicitly binding it to a client. final anotherTodosService = TodosListService.create(chopper);

-  /// then call your function
-  final response = await todosService.getTodosList();
+  /// Making a request is as easy as calling a function of the service. final response = await todosService.getTodos();

   if (response.isSuccessful) {
-    // successful request
+    // Successful request
     final body = response.body;
   } else {
-    // error from server
+    // Error code received from server
     final code = response.statusCode;
     final error = response.error;
   }
 }
 ```

-###
+Handling I/O and other exceptions should be done by surrounding requests with `try-catch` blocks.